-The invention is equipped with a generator to provide power, and the internal structure can provide a traction force for the user and help climbing.
-The force is adjustable so that the user can choose to climb stairs at suitable speeds.
+The invention is equipped with a generator to provide power, and the internal structure can provide a traction force for the users and help them climbing.
+The force is adjustable so that the users can choose to climb stairs at suitable speeds.

 Chongning Xu is a girl who loves inventing small things since childhood.
 Her father, Shengyun Xu, suffered from severe osteoarthritis and was facing great challenges on everyday activities.
 On August 2007, Yunsheng Xu’s condition was getting worse, and very often he would lay in bed and was unable to move.
 Even changing his clothes had become a big challenge for him.

-In the winter of 2006, Hanzhen Ke’s 78-year-old father suffered from cerebral thrombosis, resulting in paralysis of his left body and has been in bed since then.
+In the winter of 2006, Hanzhen Ke’s 78-year-old father suffered from cerebral thrombosis, resulting in paralysis of the left side body and leaving bed ridden ever since.
 After that, Ke’s several brothers took care of him in shifts.
-Since Ke’s father weighted around 150 kilos, it was a problem helping him lying down, getting him out of bed and feeding him.
+Since Ke’s father weighted around 150 kilos, it was a problem helping him lay down, getting him out of bed and feeding him.

-“My grandparents are over 80 years old, and they live in a seven store building without elevator in Chongqing, a mountainous city.
+“My grandparents are over 80 years old, and they live in a seven story building without elevator in Chongqing, a mountainous city.
 Having weak feet and legs, getting inside and outside the building is very inconvenient”, said Yutian Wang, a 10th grade student from Beijing Industrial University affiliated middle school.
 In addition, elder people may easily fall when climbing the stairs, which can even lead to irreversible consequences.

 Since childhood, Peimin Feng has been seeing his father alone taking care of his grandfather, who was paralyzed and not able to move.
 Taking care of a bedridden patient was tough, especially when helping him to put on and take off clothes.